1986 Indianapolis 500: Pole Day - Saturday May 10

-Michael Andretti squeezed himself into the front row, with a run of 214.522 mi/h, faster than his father Mario.
-Emerson Fittipaldi ran 2 laps over 213 mi/h, but a flat tire slowed his average to just over 210 mi/h.
+Mears secured his third Indy pole position, and the Penske teammates would line up 1st–2nd.
+The one-lap and four-lap track records set by Mears would stand for two years.
+Michael Andretti squeezed himself onto the front row, with a run of 214.522 mi/h, faster than his father Mario.
+It would be Michael's only front row start at Indy.
+Emerson Fittipaldi ran two laps over 213 mi/h, but a flat tire slowed his average to just over 210 mi/h.
 Bobby Rahal managed one lap over 214 mi/h, and qualified 4th.

-With about 10 minutes to go, A. J. Foyt lined up to make an attempt, but his car failed technical inspection, and he was sidelined for the day.
-After qualifying was over, the cars of Raul Boesel and Dick Simon, both of the same team, were disqualified for faulty pop-off valve fitting.
+With about ten minutes left in the session, A. J. Foyt lined up to make an attempt, but his car failed technical inspection, and he was sidelined for the day.
+Geoff Brabham got out just before the 6 o'clock gun, and completed his run at 207.082 mph.
+Brabham was slowest car of the day, but ultimately he would hang on to make the field.
+After qualifying was concluded for the day, the cars of Raul Boesel and Dick Simon, both of the same team, were disqualified for a faulty pop-off valve fitting.

-Second day time trials
+Second day - Sunday May 11

-After missing out on a qualifying attempt on pole day, A. J. Foyt took to the track on Sunday, May 11 to qualify for his 29th career Indy 500.
-He posted the 5th fastest speed in the field, but since he was a second day qualifier, he lined up deep in the field.
+After missing out on a qualifying attempt on pole day, A. J. Foyt took to the track to qualify for his 29th career Indy 500.
+He posted the 5th fastest speed overall in the field, but since he was a second day qualifier, he lined up deep in the field.

 Raul Boesel re-qualified his machine, after being disqualified a day earlier.
 At the close of the day, the field was filled to 28 cars.